neumino/neumino.github.io/movies.md

-## Opening soon

-### Starfish
+### Arkansas
-*Released on 2020-07-17, vote average 9*
+*Released on 2020-07-16, vote average 4*

-A unique, intimate and honest portrayal of a girl grieving for the loss of her best friend.
-That just happens to take place on the day the world ends as we know it.
+Kyle and Swin live by the orders of an Arkansas-based drug kingpin named Frog, whom they&#39;ve never met.
+But when a deal goes horribly wrong, the consequences are deadly.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/l-MzHGRVG4k?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/y4-Y2KIDNmE?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>